Alex-Tang-0113/Instruct-Object2Object/README.md

 ### 1. Install Nerfstudio dependencies

-Instruct-Object2Object is based on Instruct-Nerf2Nerf, which is built on Nerfstudio and therefore has the same dependency reqirements.
+Instruct-Object2Object is based on Instruct-Nerf2Nerf, built on Nerfstudio, and therefore has the same dependency requirements.
 Specfically [PyTorch](https://pytorch.org/) and [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) are required.

 Follow the instructions [at this link](https://docs.nerf.studio/quickstart/installation.html) to create the environment and install dependencies.
 Only follow the commands up to tinycudann.
 After the dependencies have been installed, return here.